 PoP:SoT features a ‘rewind’ system that allows to undo mistakes you made within the last few dozen seconds (of which dying is the most obvious mistake).
 This is implemented through a dagger that you obtain in the very first levels of the game.
 This dagger must be recharged to refill the rewind ability, and is gradually upgraded through the game to offer more and loger rewinds.
 Even though you can only save at specific points, if you have run out of rewinds and die you will most often be sent back to right before the last challenge and not the last save point, so you won't be forced to go through the same puzzles too often.

 The bottom line: a very well-crafted game with the usual Jordan Mechner quality label.
-Play it for the puzzles, gorgeous graphics and atmosphere, not for the fighting mechanics which could have used a lot more polishing.
+Play it for the puzzles, gorgeous graphics and atmosphere, not for the fighting mechanics which could have benefited from a lot more polishing.

 A trade mark of the GTA games since version 3, GTA:SA features built-in radio stations with music from the story's time period and hilarious fake commercials.
 The stations' running times seem to be further increased compared to Vice City's.
 Personally I think the music selection from Vice City was better but this is probably a matter of taste.
 Unfortunately if you install GTA:SA today from Steam, you will get severely butchered versions of the original radio stations, because the licenses on many of the songs have expired.
 There are ways around this and I recommend doing this extra effort to restore the radio stations even if it might be bordering on the edge of legality.

 While the huge sandbox offers lots of possibilities for exploration and you may want to come back once in a while to play a game of pool or blackjack or just to behave like a lunatic and drive over the Las Venturas Strip sidewalk with a tank, the overall replay value is not very high.
 Once you've worked yourself through all the missions and taken over all gang territories, you've built up enough skill to make re-playing the game a tad too easy.
-A difficulty setting or different choices in key points of the story would have been a plus.
+A difficulty setting or different plot threads steered by choices at key points in the game, would have been a plus.

 I have played the successor GTA IV but it didn't leave the same impression.
 While GTA:SA was still cartoonesque enough that it constantly reminded me I was playing a game, at some points GTA IV became all too real and gave me the impression I was actually doing morally wrong things.
 Even the player character seemed to resist having to perform some of the crimes.
 I don't mind acting like a criminal for the sake of playing a game, but I want it to remain just a game.
 If it becomes too much of a reality simulator, it is no longer fun to play.